MicrosoftDocs/appcenter-docs/docs/quickstarts/ios/test.md

 #ms.reviewer: [ALIAS]
 ---

-# Test - Sample Swift App and Tutorials
+# Test - Sample Swift iOS App and Tutorials

 XCUITests are included with the sample app.
 In this tutorial, you will learn to run the UI tests using App Center.